Surya00011/secure-notes-frontend/README.md

 This is the React-based frontend for the **Secure Notes App**, a secure, user-friendly note-taking application that integrates advanced authentication, email notifications, and encryption for personal notes.

+## The application is now live at: https://secure-notes-app-01.netlify.app

 ## 🔐 Features

 - 📝 Create, update, delete personal notes